 - Inability to close when it was patently obvious that the prospect was in buying mode

 I could go on…..

-I was concerned about the damage that these poor callers were doing to the company image especially since the value of sale was potentially significant with calls being into sometimes very large organisations.
+I was concerned about the damage that these poor callers were doing to the company image especially since the value of the sale was potentially significant with calls being into sometimes very large organizations.

 Suffice it to say that the calling session produced no good results.
 The problems were clear.